The Department of Environment and Geography is one of the most dynamic and eclectic research units at the University of Manitoba.

 Environmental chemistry and toxicology

 The chemical processes, and transport of contaminants across environmental interfaces, ecotoxicology; ecological risk assessment and water quality.

 Surface climates, biogeophysics of surface heat and mass exchange, atmospheric dynamics, thermodynamics and severe weather.

-Sea ice geophysics, polar marine systems, trophic structure, energy and contaminant flows.
+Sea ice geophysics, glacier and ice sheet dynamics, polar marine systems, trophic structure, paleoclimate through ice cores, energy and contaminant flows.

 Geomatics and remote sensing